Growing Grass

 Fall fertilizer can be applied at the same time as fall aerating and detaching.
 Applying to early or to late can lead to weeds, less strong grass or wasted money.
 September is usually a safe time to do fall work.

+October can be hit or miss depending on the year.
 Many years November and December are told cold for successful grass establishment.

 See specific sections below for more information.